-- Before-After (before and after program)
+- Comparisons between program participants (individuals,group,organizations) and non-participants

 - Case Study

-- Comparisons between program participants (individuals,group,organizations) and non-participants
+- Before-After (before and after program)

 Specific data collection methods will be appropriately designed for the survey method being used.
 Since a variety of surveys will be used the specifics are not discussed here.